 Which student loan is best?

 SoFi has a couple extra perks that give it a slight edge over CommonBond.
-It is the reason SoFi is first in our Student Loan Consolidation Rankings, while CommonBond comes in at a very respectable third.
+It is the reason SoFi is second in our Student Loan Consolidation Rankings, while CommonBond comes in at a very respectable third.
 We really have to split hairs to separate these two lenders.

 It is for this reason that most borrowers would be advised to investigate both lenders.
 The best company for most people will be the one that actually offers the lowest interest rate.
 Applying to both takes very little time and comes with little risk, especially considering that multiple applications don’t hurt your credit score as it is now considered to be “shopping around” by the major credit bureaus.